harmonyhub22/hhub/README.md

-# hhub
+# Harmony Hub

 Built with [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Description

 This is the frontend of the Harmony Hub application created by Team Musico for Senior CSCE 482 Capstone Spring 2022.
 Visit our final product <a href="https://harmonyhub.vercel.app" target="_blank">here</a>.
 The code contains advanced React components such as a DAW, draggable music layers, an adjustable timeline, and live socket updates.
 It is open source so feel free to make adjustments, spin-offs, and improvments.
+Our backend exists in a separate repository, found <a href="https://github.com/harmonyhub22/hhub-backend" target="_blank">here</a>.

 ## Spin up Locally